tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I trust mattvsjapan and the "Refold" site?

+Mattvsjapan wants you to pay money for his courses and paywalled content.
+This radically contradicts the core idea of this site, which is to learn a language without spending any money at all.

-Generally, watching or reading the content he produced before around mid 2018 is safe because he seems to be quite honest in it.
+If you want to watch his channel, stick to the videos he produced before around mid 2018, he seems to be quite honest in them.
+The old videos were inspired by AJATT and taught a lot of good things.
+Unfortunately, it is hard to find them, most of the videos are not available on YouTube anymore.

-But in recent years Matt has been criticized by many people for watering down the method and making it less effective because he wanted to appeal to a wider audience.
+In recent years Matt has been criticized for watering down the method and making it less effective.

-On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory before you engage with Refold's content.
+On this site we try to stick to the spirit of AJATT, so I recommend getting yourself familiar with the AJATT theory before you explore content from Refold.
-It will enable you to **distinguish** hardcore advice from advice for the general audience.
+It will help you **distinguish** good advice from bad advice.

-Don't get me wrong though,
-listening to mattvsjapan is still a thousand times better than listening to what *certain* other people say on the Internet.
-It's probably one of the most valuable sources after this site and the AJATT site.

 ### How much more efficient is AJATT than Refold?